jenkinsci/git-forensics-plugin/README.md

 repository is done incrementally, i.e., for new builds only additional commits will be analyzed making the overall runtime much faster.

+You can use this feature by enabling the pipeline step `mineRepository`.
 After a build you will find a summary of the repository mining on the main build page:

 ![Build Summary](doc/images/summary.png)